PairUni: Pairwise Training for Unified Multimodal Language Models: Method

 and apply this weight to all advantages computed from trajectories originating from the pair:

 We use the square root to amplify the relative differences between similarity scores, as all selected pairs are drawn from a high-similarity candidate pool.
-The full PairGPRO objective becomes:
+The full PairGRPO objective becomes:

 This design modulates the trajectory-level credit assignment based on the quality of semantic pairing, strengthening updates from well-aligned pairs (aligned: $w_p=1$) while attenuating noisy or weakly aligned ones (retrieved: $w_p=\sqrt{s_p}$).
-As a result, PairGPRO retains the stability of GRPO while better aligning cross-task gradients with semantic structure in the data.
+By co-optimizing with the structure of PairUG-16k, PairGRPO retains the stability of GRPO while effectively leveraging data-level semantic alignment to resolve optimization-level task conflicts.